 Tips and Highlights of our 4-days Gay Travels to Cape Town in South Africa.
-Our first trip together to the African continent brought us first to South Africa, specifically to its capital city Cape Town, the so-called Mother City.
-In order to experience as much as possible from the metropole in the Western Cape county, we split our trip into two parts.
-We spent our first days in the heart of Cape Town staying in a gay-friendly hotel in Green Point.
+Our first trip together to the African continent brought us first to South Africa, specifically to Cape Town, the so-called Mother City.
+To experience as much as possible from the metropolis in the Western Cape county, we split our trip into two parts.
+We spent the first days of our Gay Couple City Trip Cape Town in the heart of Cape Town staying in a gay-friendly hotel in Green Point.

 For the following three days, we as gay couple travel bloggers decided to explore the south side of Cape Town along False Bay.
 In our Cape Town Journal Part 1, we will focus on our highlights of the first four days visiting the popular V&A Waterfront, the Museum of Contemporary Art Africa MOCAA, and our adventurous hike to the top of Lion’s head.
 Enjoy our Cape Town Stories and Photos and experience Southern Africa‘s Mother City with our Gay Couple City Trip Cape Town through a Couple of Men‘s eyes.